freddyflo/Customer-Web-Tracker/README.md

 # Customer-Web-Tracker
-A project developed as part of a Sping MVC and Hibernate on www.udemy.com
+A project developed as part of a Sping MVC and Hibernate course on www.udemy.com

 ## Description
-The customer web tracker is a kind of CRM allows the following
+The customer web tracker is a kind of CRM system which permits
 * Creation of a user profile
 * Editing existing user Info
 * Deletion of existing users

 ### Technology
-Spring MVC
+* Spring MVC
-Hibernate
+* Hibernate
-MYSQL
+* MYSQL
-MYSQL WORKBENCH
+* MYSQL WORKBENCH
-JSP
+* JSP
-TomCat
+* TomCat